-A student may request an Incomplete from a professor if he/ she is behind in a course due to extenuating circumstances or is working steadily toward course completion but needs more time.
+A student may request an Incomplete from a professor if they are behind in a course due to extenuating circumstances or is working steadily toward course completion but needs more time.
 It is the decision of the professor to grant an Incomplete.
-If granted, the professor determines the completion date, but in no case may that date extend for more than one additional semester.
+If granted, the professor and student agree to a completion date, but in no case may that date extend for more than one additional semester.
 If the student does not submit the work by the approved date, the professor awards a grade that reflects coursework completed up to that point.

-U.S. Students must realize that Incomplete grades and a GPA below 3.0 will affect compliance with Satisfactory Academic Progress and the ability to keep Federal Student Aid.
-For any questions regarding status, they should contact the Financial Aid Office.
+U.S. students must realize that Incomplete grades and/or a GPA below 2.8 will affect compliance with Satisfactory Academic Progress and the ability to keep Federal Student Aid.
+For any questions regarding status, please contact the Financial Aid Office.